Honduras: Sports

 Football is the most popular sport in Honduras.
 Honduras's first international competition began in 1921 at the Independence Centenary Games featuring neighboring countries in Central America.
 The highest division of football is The Honduran National Professional Football League (Spanish: La Liga Nacional de Fútbol Profesional de Honduras), which was established in 1964.
 The league is recognized on a continental level, as C.D.
 Olimpia–the only Honduran club to win the competition–won the CONCACAF Champions League in 1972 and 1988.
 The Honduras national football team (Spanish: Selección de fútbol de Honduras) is considered one of the best nations in North America, as the country last won the CONCACAF Gold Cup in 1981 and placed third in 2013.
 On a global scale, Honduras has competed in the FIFA World Cup three times in 1982, 2010, and 2014, although Los Catrachos have yet to win a game.

-Baseball is the second most popular sport in Honduras.
+Baseball is the second most popular sport.
 Honduras's first international competition began in 1950 in the Baseball World Cup, which was the most prestigious global competition at the time.
 The country lacks a division in baseball, likely due to the absence of competition in international baseball since 1973.
 The Honduras national baseball team (Spanish: Selección de béisbol de Honduras) is shy of being a top ten nation in North and South America due to infrequent scheduling, although competition is consistent and growing at the youth level.
 Inspiration at the youth level came from Mauricio Dubón being the first born and raised Honduran to start in Major League Baseball, who is currently competing today.

-All other sports tend to be minor at best, as Honduras has not won a medal in the Olympics and has not made notable results in other world championships yet.
+All other sports tend to be minor at best, as Honduras has not won a medal in the Olympics and has not made notable results in other world championships.
 However, Hondurans have consistently entered track & field and swimming games at the Summer Olympics since 1968 and 1984, respectively.
 Occasionally, Honduras has competed in combat sports ranging from judo to boxing at the Summer Olympics as well.
-Gender inequality in Honduras is present in the sports industry, as teams like the Honduras women's national football team (Spanish: Selección de fútbol de Honduras Femenina) has yet to qualify in global and continental tournaments and softball being nearly nonexistent in the country.
+Gender inequality is present in the sports industry, as teams like the Honduras women's national football team (Spanish: Selección de fútbol de Honduras Femenina) has yet to qualify in global and continental tournaments and softball being nearly nonexistent in the country.